 We are often asked if we accept students with certain diagnoses.
 We not accept or decline students based on any diagnosis.
-The purpose of the free trial class (and the mini-trials we offer before the start of a next session) is so we can see how the potential student interacts in class and it also give you the opportunity to see how we work with students.
+The purpose of the free trial class (or a mini-trial "class" we offer before the start of a next session) is so we can see how the potential student interacts in class and it also give you the opportunity to see how we work with students.
 We have students who have diagnosis such as autism, ADD, ADHD, etc. Our goal is to ensure that students can participate safely in class.
 Potential students who are considered "typical" as well as those with a diagnosis may not be able to focus well enough to be able to participate at this time.

-Ninja Juniors, ages 5 & 6
+Ninja Juniors, age 6*

 Juniors Program: Ages 7 - 12